tagspaces/documentation/docs/tutorials/tagspaces-web-wasabi.md

 ## Hosting the TagSpaces web app

 In order to have the TagSpaces Web application on the Internet, you will need a place or service which will host the application's file.
-In our case this will be a S3 bucket which which we will create in the folloing steps.
+In our case this will be a S3 bucket which we will create in the following steps.

 - Login to Wasabi console and go Buckets section
 - Click on the **Create Bucket** on the top right corner and give the following information: